 Cinebench R15 (CPU & OpenGL)

-I believe that the warm air just stayed stagnant in the area, and without movement, the cooler began to heat soak and temps continued to rise.
-With a little airflow provided by one fan, the Passive cooler was able to keep up with the simulated 2400ge.
-I believe this cooler would do great on a 35w TDP CPU or APU.
-I just can’t confirm with testing due to not having a CPU with a TDP that low.
+There were a few stress tests that were not able to be completed without airflow such as, ROTR, Metro LL and Realbench.
+I stopped these tests in the no airflow runs because the Passive cooler had difficulty dissipating the heat given out when not only the CPU, but GPU were under heavy load.
+I believe that the warm air just stayed stagnant in the area and without movement the cooler began to heat soak and temps continued to rise.
+With a little airflow provided by one fan the Passive cooler was able to keep up with the simulated 2400ge.
+I believe this cooler would do great on a 35w TDP CPU or APU, I just can’t confirm with testing at this time due to not having a CPU that has a TDP that low.
 I might revisit this review when the Athlon 200ge becomes more readily available.

 I personally think the Artic Alpine AM4 Passive CPU Cooler is amazing value for the money, I may even pair it with the Antec P101 Silent Gaming Case we reviewed, the silent theme would be a great combination.